adampointer/cali/README.md

 ## Overview

-Ever wanted to be able to ensure that all your developers are working using the same versions of the same tools?
+*Ever wanted to be able to ensure that all your developers are working using the same versions of the same tools?*

-Want to be free from dowloading huge Vagrant boxes?
+*Want to be free from dowloading huge Vagrant boxes?*

-Want to be able to update and distribute new versions of your tooling quickly and easily?
+*Want to be able to update and distribute new versions of your tooling quickly and easily?*

 The answer to all these questions at our company was a resounding *YES!*

 We needed a way to reduce the overheads associated with onboarding new starters, so instead of a document giving a list of software that needed to be downloaded, e.g. ChefDK, Vagrant, Terraform _etc. etc._ they could just download a single _thing_ which gave them a ready made development environment whether they used Mac or Linux PCs.
 Vagrant was the obvious choice and for a while it worked, but as we scaled up as a tech team both in numbers and in diversity of tools, this quickly became unmanageable.
 Different teams started wanting different boxes with different thing and different versions of those things.
 We soon ended up with several huge box files to maintain, they were slow to update, slow to upload and slow to download and horrible to maintain.
 We spent a lot of time troubleshooting...

 > "Oh yes I have seen that error before, are you using Vagrant version X with VirtualBox version Y?
-Try downgrading Vagrant."

 > "Err... not sure this will work with Windows sorry!"